 3. Vaccination History

-It is vital that all Maine Coon kittens are vaccinated against harmful illnesses, to prevent them developing unwanted health issues.
-Therefore, kittens with full vaccinations records will inevitably cost more, since more money has been invested in their health.
+It is vital that all Maine Coon kittens are vaccinated against harmful illnesses, to prevent them from developing unwanted health issues.
+Therefore, kittens with full vaccination records will inevitably cost more, since more money has been invested in their health.

 Before buying your Maine Coon kitten:

-- Contact veterinary professional that has managed kittens medical care to date, to determine the authenticity of the vaccination record.
+- Contact a veterinary professional that has managed kittens’ medical care to date, to determine the authenticity of the vaccination record.